FaxAPI/Fax-REST-API/README.md

 You can use the User Login API to return the api key of the user

-1. Create a [request](/docs/user-management/user-login/request.md) and log on to a user account
+1. Create a <a href='/docs/user-management/user-login/request.md' id='user-login-request' class='anchor' aria-hidden='true'>request</a> and log on to a user account

 <ul><details><summary><strong>cURL</strong></summary><p>